software-students-spring2024/5-final-project-spring-2024-se-2pm-final/README.md

 ## Instructions to run this project
 ### Running the project in 3 docker containers

-1. Open the terminal and direct to the root directory of the project.
+1. Open the terminal and direct to the quiz-app directory of the project.
 Then, run the command below.
 ```
 python3 quiz-app/app.py
 ```